 RO water is chemically unstable.
 The RO membranes act to concentrate dissolved gases in the treated water, at a level 2 to 4 times greater than the incoming water supply, depending on its characteristics.
-This means that carbon dioxide variations in the incoming water are actually amplified during the RO process, with the result that your press requires differing amounts of buffers in its fountain solution.
+This means that carbon dioxide variations in the incoming water are actually amplified during the RO process, with the result that your press may require differing amounts of buffers in its fountain solution.

 This can be an operating headache!
-Another variation can result from storing the water in translucent plastic tanks with unprotected air vents, common on many RO systems.
-Light promotes biological growth, and the air that is introduced into the tank carries spores and organic matter that can promote contamination.
+Another problem can result from storing the water in translucent plastic tanks with the unprotected air vents that are common on many RO systems.
+Light promotes biological growth, and the air that is introduced into the tank carries spores and organic matter that can encourage contamination of the stored, treated water.

-Because of the AquaFlo[®] II's advanced separation technology with its exclusive selective rejection membranes and its unique post-treatment stage, these harmful concentrated gases are eliminated, creating a stable platform for your fountain chemistry.
-In addition to storing our process water in an opaque blue storage tank to protect it from various light sources, air filters protect the storage tank from contaminants in the pressroom, including fungus, bacteria and offset spray powder.
+Due to the AquaFlo II's advanced separation technology with its exclusive selective rejection membranes and different post-treatment stage, these harmful concentrated gases are eliminated, creating a stable platform for your fountain chemistry.
+In addition to storing our process water in an opaque blue storage tank to protect it from various light sources, air filters protect the storage tank from airborne pressroom contaminates, including fungus, bacteria and offset spray powder.